 1. Invest in Shapewear

-By now you’re probably tired of hearing about Spanx and the other gazillion types of stretchy devices that promise to shave off of pounds, but here’s the thing: They really work.
+By now, you’re probably tired of hearing about Spanx and the other gazillion types of stretchy devices that promise to make you look slimmer, but here’s the thing: They really work.
 At its core, the right piece of shapewear works as a means to help distribute bulges while smoothing you out and holding you in.

-To look leaner, it pays to choose a seamless pair of slenderizing briefs, boy shorts, camis or full-body pieces that have reinforced panels to suck in your stomach, slim your thighs, boost your derriere, and define your waist when wearing bodycon dresses, clingy skirts, tight pants or evening gowns.
+Choose a seamless pair of slenderizing briefs, boy shorts, camis, or full-body pieces that have reinforced panels to pull in your stomach, slim your thighs, boost your derriere, and define your waist when wearing bodycon dresses, clingy skirts, tight pants, or evening gowns.

 2. Take a Length and Fit Lesson

-If you’re trying to give off a thinner appearance, it’s key to be mindful of hemlines and unwanted volume.
-This means staying far away from things humorously associated with tourists: capri pants, pleated khakis, long baggy shorts or shapeless calf-length skirts.
+It’s key to be mindful of hemlines and unwanted volume.
+This means staying far away from things humorously associated with tourists: Capri pants, pleated khakis, long baggy shorts or shapeless calf-length skirts.

-Instead, opt for straight dark jeans that have a bit of stretch and hit exactly at your ankle or an inch or two below.
-This will elongate your body, especially when paired with heels, ankle boots or pointy flats (which actually make you look taller!).
+Instead, opt for straight, dark jeans that have a bit of stretch and hit exactly at your ankle or an inch or two below.
+This will elongate your body, especially when paired with heels, ankle boots, or pointy flats (which actually make you look taller).
 On top, try longer shirts, blazers, or sweaters that aren’t too oversized.
-Same goes for trousers: Choose dark colors (black and navy are your best bet) without any upper pleating and have a slightly tapered leg.
-On top, try longer shirts, blazers, or sweaters that aren’t too oversized.
+Same goes for trousers: Choose dark colors (black and navy are your best bet) without any upper pleating.

 To look leaner, it’s crucial that every item in your closet fits you properly (if you have to become BFFs with your tailor, so be it).
 With blazers and jackets, always make sure the seams sit perfectly at the bony tops of your shoulders, and that the sleeves hit exactly at your wrist.